-This Plan recommends that roadway and street designs should promote pedestrian use with investment in streetscape elements, including pedestrian crosswalks and signals (see Proposed Concept for Olney Sandy Spring Road map on page 43).
-Fire trucks and other fire and rescuerelated apparatus from Volunteer Fire Department Station 4 must maneuver efficiently through the Plan area.
-Intersections in the policy areas may need to be improved to accommodate safe travel for pedestrians, vehicles and bicycles.
+This Plan recommends that roadway and street designs should promote pedestrian use with investment in streetscape elements including pedestrian crosswalks and signals (see Existing and Proposed MD 108 maps on pages 38-39).
+Fire trucks and other fire and rescue-related apparatus from VFD Station 4 must maneuver efficiently through the Plan area.
+Intersections in the policy areas may need to be improved to accommodate safe travel for pedestrians, vehicles, and bicycles.

 The proposed local streets will provide additional circulation and off-street parking for the area.
 Sidewalks will connect the Village Core to the residential and cultural areas of Sandy Spring.
 A new shared use path will continue the connection from Sherwood High School through the planning area.
-This Plan will support a continued connection to Sherwood Elementary School to link the two schools to the proposed regional trail.
+This Plan will support a continued connection to Sherwood Elementary School to link the two schools together to the proposed regional trail.